vlabella/PowerGLE/README.md

 * Output format: PNG, JPEG, and TIFF are supported (only bitmaps).
 * Transparent: will make the background transparent.
 For PNG format only.
 * Figure name: controls the filename and temporary folder name for this image (see below).
 * Scaling gain: controls the initial size of the figure on the slide.
-The scale of a newly created PowerPoint figure is calculated as screen_dpi/output_dpi x scaling_gain.
+The scale of a newly created PowerPoint figure is calculated as \(screen_dpi/output_dpi x scaling_gain\).
 Increasing or decreasing the gain will make the initial size large or smaller, respectively.

 ### Temporary files